Francis Jourdain, Domaine des Moreaux, Les Cherts, AOC Valencay, Indre, Centre, France, 2008

 Appearance: clear and bright, medium intensity gold, showing tears.

-Nose: clean, pronounced intensity, developing, with aromas as they come, of over-ripe stewed pear and cooking apple, a little buttery and honeyed, ripe yellow peach, pineapple chunks delicately edged with broom, along with touches of bees-wax, anise and sweat.
+Nose: clean, pronounced intensity, developing, with aromas as they come, of over-ripe stewed pear and cooking apple, a little buttery and honeyed, ripe yellow peach, pineapple chunks delicately edged with gorse flower (delicate coconut-like), along with touches of bees-wax, anise and sweat.

 Palate: dry, medium (+) acidity, medium alcohol, medium (+) body, with a low-key grip from skin maceration or time in old wood, medium intensity, with flavours of pineapple, stewed apple, a little honeyed, touch of ripe galia melon, dried citrus.
 A medium (+) length with a clean apple-unripe pineapple finish.